dimfeld/website/notes/acid_database_semantics.md

 All of these interactions are possible.

-Postgres doesn't actually implement this, so asking for it gives you the "Read Comitted" behavior.
+Postgres doesn't actually implement this, so asking for it gives you the "Read Committed" behavior.

 ## Performance